fjp/fjp.github.io/collections/_design-patterns/composite-pattern.md

 }
 {% endhighlight %}

-Here we return a `NullIterator` because there is nothing to iterate over in a Leaf node.
+Here we return a `NullIterator` because there is nothing to iterate over in a `Leaf` node.
-The implementation of the `NullIterator` which is a [Null Object](/design-patterns/null-object) design pattern.
+The implementation of the `NullIterator` which is a [Null Object](/design-patterns/null-object) design pattern, follows in the next code snippet:

 {% highlight bash %}
 import java.util.Iterator;